 It is still important for you to say goodbye to your child clearly, so that your child knows what is going on and can express how he or she feels about it.
 Some parents find it easiest to set a limit on how long they will stay at dropping-off time, for example “I’ll read two books with you and then it will be time for me to go”.
 It is up to you how you manage this, but please do ask for support or advice if it will be helpful.

 It is not uncommon for a child to settle very well into the nursery, and then unexpectedly a few weeks later to find it difficult to come in.
 This might be for any one of a variety of reasons, and again we will offer our support or help if you would like it

-- We are committed to working closely and supportively with parents and carers.
+- As a staff, we are committed to working closely and supportively with parents and carers.
 We look forward to developing a relationship with you.

 What will happen in the settling-in period?